gbaliarda/tpe-redes-kubernetes/README.md

 ## Prometheus & Grafana

+Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability, used to collect metrics from monitored targets and then store and query those metrics.
+Grafana is a visualization tool that integrates with various data sources, including Prometheus, allowing users to create customizable dashboards and visualize metrics in real-time.

-Prometheus is a tool that collects metrics from NGINX, and Grafana can be used to make dashboards to visualize said data.
+We'll use Prometheus to collect metrics from Nginx, and Grafana to visualize the collected data.

 ### Install

-Before installing Prometheus and Grafana, make sure to have the NGINX controller and service running.
-If not, refer to steps 7 and 8 of the first section.
+Before installing Prometheus and Grafana, make sure to have the Nginx controller and service running.
+If not, refer to steps 7 and 8 of the "Setup Kubernetes Cluster" section.

-To install Prometheus and Grafana run:
+To install Prometheus and Grafana in the cluster, run:

 ```sh
 kubectl apply --kustomize k8s/prometheus